 The following year, she was invited back to Nirox for an 8 month contract as a co-assistant curator for Not a Single Story, a collaboration between The Nirox Foundation and Wanas Konst (Sweden).
 The end of 2019 presented a 6 week residency in Seydisfjordur Iceland, followed by a 5 week cultural exchange residency at Wanas Konst.
 In 2021 she co-curated a project initiated by Anne Roberts.
 ‘Margins of Error,’ was a collaboration between the Real DMZ Project, KOFICE, Embassy of the Republic of Korea & Nirox Foundation.
 She also participated as an artist, receiving a grant from the Claire & Eduardo Villa Trust for a collaborative project titled ‘Sections (since 2020),’ conceived with German artist Marco Miehling.

-Jessica’s practice has many languages.
-She considers herself a maker, a learner, a narrative creator, a healer, a teacher, a philosophical thinker, a decontextualizer of objects, one who draws, listens, performs, sculpts, paints, writes.
-Her focus is geared towards collaborative, experiential performance & installation practices.
+My practice has many languages.
+I conside myself a maker, a learner, a narrative creator, a healer, a teacher, a philosophical thinker, a decontextualizer of objects, one who draws, listens, performs, sculpts, paints, writes.
+My focus is geared towards collaborative, experiential performance & installation practices.

 My fields of interest include eco feminism, queer theory, corporeal phenomenology, body politics & identity, in conversation with eastern philosophical practices of universal oneness, empathy & compassion.
 I am constantly pulled towards the tension between the known & unknown, the seen & unseen, the tangible & invisible realms.
 Conservation is a deep, visceral impulse within me.
 I am a frequent observer of Einstein’s theory, which emphasizes the inability of energy being created or destroyed, how ‘it can only be changed from one form to another’.

-Linked to inhabiting ones full spectrum of corporeal embodiment, she positions herself in conversation with site-specific responsive actions, movements, rituals or gestures.
+Linked to inhabiting ones full spectrum of corporeal embodiment, I position myself in conversation with site-specific responsive actions, movements, rituals or gestures.
 In alignment with the true nature of perceived solid matter, these moments are impermanent, fleeting, sometimes documented, sometimes archived, sometimes recorded, sometimes inscribed, other times seemingly lost, even forgotten.

 On the level of the formless, these subtle vibrational agencies of communication reveal a depth of being somewhat beyond her own intellectual comprehension.
 What often transpires through these multifaceted process oriented practices, is the field of energy and intent behind her work, which overrides the ego as the formless moves through her to express itself as form.